securebyte8/SecureByte/Readme.txt

 Steps to execute the Project
-1.Open the SecureByte 1.0 folder
-2.Open the main folder
+1.Download and extract the "SecureByte 1.0 zip" file 2.Open the main folder
 3.Double click the “SecureByte1.0.exe” application
 4.Choose any one of the tools from the 2 modules